dansage/gopkgs/README.md

 sudo systemctl enable --now gopkgs
 ```

+GoPkgs is intended to be placed behind a reverse proxy and does not support TLS.

 ## Issues & Support
 Issues are welcome but there is no guaranteed support available at this time.